Vizzuality/marxan-cloud/README.md

      PostgreSQL connection (API)
    * `API_POSTGRES_DB` (string, required): name of the database to be used for the PostgreSQL connection (API)
-   * `GEOPROCESSING_SERVICE_PORT` (number, required): the port on which the Geoprocessing service should listen on the local machine
+   * `GEOPROCESSING_SERVICE_PORT` (number, required): the port exposed by Docker for the Geoprocessing service; when running an instance under Docker Compose, NestJS will always be listening on port 3000 internally, and this is mapped to `GEOPROCESSING_SERVICE_PORT` when exposed outside of the container
    * `POSTGRES_GEO_SERVICE_PORT` (number, required): the port on which the geoprocessing PostgreSQL service should listen on the local machine
    * `GEOPROCESSING_RUN_MIGRATIONS_ON_STARTUP`: (`true|false`, optional, default